GreptimeTeam/docs/docs/en/v0.4/developer-guide/datanode/wal.md

 ## Synchronous/Asynchronous flush

-By default, appending to WAL is synchronous, which means the writer waits until the entry is flushed to the disk.
-This setting provides the highest durability, but also has the poorest performance.
-WAL uses group flush to alleviate sync flush overhead.
-In the near future, we will add asynchronous flush support to boost write performance when data durability is not the main concern.
+By default, appending to WAL is asynchronous, which means the writer will not wait until entries are flushed to disk.
+This setting provides higher performance, but may lose data when running host shutdown unexpectedly.
+In the other hand, synchronous flush provides higher durability at the cost of performance.

+In v0.4 version, the new region worker architecture can use batching to alleviate the overhead of sync flush.